While many web browsers are available for the macOS and iOS, many users are content with Apple’s default browser.

 And by the end of this guide, you will be able to fix Safari’s too many redirects issues or at least identify the root cause.

-Disable Safari Intelligent Tracking Prevention
+Disable Safari ITP

 Recently Apple rolled out the Intelligent Tracking Prevention feature to the Safari browser.

 Using Machine Learning, it checks how a user interacts with a particular site and then deals with the trackers, ads, and third-party cookies accordingly.
-You can check ITP in action under Safari Privacy Reports feature.
+You can check ITP in action under Privacy Reports feature.
 However, the ITP seems to conflict with the sites using an authentication service.

 - Launch Apple Safari on a Mac computer.